 Does the bite change?

 While changes in the bite are still possible, with the new treatment protocols that we use, changes occur much less frequently and while there may be exceptions most changes are not clinically significant.
-Included in our comprehensive treatment plan, we will fabricate each patient a morning aligner which manages any changes to the bite and relaxes the muscles.
+Included in our comprehensive treatment plan, we will fabricate each patient a morning aligner which helps manage any changes to the bite and relaxes the muscles.

 Can I travel with my oral appliance?